YourSwimLog.com

 4. Don’t rely on swim caps to keep water out of your ears.

-Swim caps are an odd piece of swimming equipment for the newbie swimmer.
-Although they cover your head, they don’t keep your hair dry.
-Water will get in between your cap and the head if you submerge your head for any kind of meaningful amount of time at the pool.
+And although they can cover your ears, they won’t form a watertight seal, meaning that water will get in between your cap and the head if you submerge your head for any kind of meaningful amount of time at the pool.

 5. Use a swimmer’s ear band to help block water

-Swimmer’s ear bands are designed to wrap around the head and shield the ears from water.
 Although swimmer’s ear bands are best suited for incidental water (water splashing into the ear canal, for example), they do not provide the same type of complete blockage that happens with earplugs.

 6. Hydrogen peroxide to dry and clean the ear canal.

 If you’ve never used hydrogen peroxide before, you are in for a treat.
-Placing a couple drops into the canal (lay on your site so that it drops completely downwards), you will soon hear a slight fizzing and cackling sound in your ear, which can understandably be disconcerting the first time around.
+Placing a couple drops into the canal (lay on your side so that it drops completely downwards), you will soon hear a slight fizzing and cackling sound in your ear, which can understandably be disconcerting the first time around.

 After about thirty seconds tilt your head back so that the ear canal is facing downward and allow the solution to run out.
 Place a towel on your pillow to catch the run-off.